-Continuous integration is a term used in software development to describe the process of continuously assembling components into an application.
-The goal of continuous integration is the increase of the software quality and the simplification in the software supply.
+Continuous integration is a term from software development that describes the process of continuously assembling components to form an application.
+The goal of continuous integration is to increase software quality and simplify software deployment.

-Continuous integration is also about automating processes and making software changes available fully automatically instead of manually.
-In detail, so-called pipelines are defined in the CI Tool for this purpose, which are executed for each code change sent to the repository.
+Continuous integration is also about automating processes and providing software changes fully automatically rather than manually.
+In detail, so-called pipelines are defined for this in the CI tool, which are executed for every code change sent to the repository.

-In the pipeline configuration, settings for deployment on the live server and further steps such as setting up a test environment, performing unit and functional tests and publishing packages in other systems can be stored.
+In the pipeline configuration, settings for deployment to the live server, as well as further steps such as setting up a test environment, performing unit and functional tests, and deploying packages to other systems can be stored.